Cirsium rivulare 'Atropurpureum'

 Color: Deep red

-Cirsium rivulare 'Atropurpureum' is an upright perennial with leafy stems, up to 4 feet (1.2 m) tall, forming a clump of branching, leafy stems with spherical, deep red flower-heads up to 1.2 inches (3 cm) across.
-The flowers appear from mid summer to late summer above spiny, dark green leaves.
+Cirsium rivulare 'Atropurpureum' is an upright perennial, up to 4 feet (1.2 m) tall, that forms a clump of branching, leafy stems with spherical, deep red flower-heads.
+Flowers appear from mid-summer to late summer above spiny, dark green leaves.
 The flower heads are up to 1.2 inches (3 cm) in diameter.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 25 °F (−3.9 °C).